netreplica/nrx/README.md

 ### Configuration file

 Use `--config <filename>` argument to specify a configuration file to use.
 Example is provided as [`ntopex.conf`](ntopex.conf).

+## Templates

+### Containerlab

+All elements of a Containerlab topology file that `ntopex` can produce has to be provided to it as Jinja2 templates:

+* `clab/topology.j2`: template for the final Containerlab topology file
+* `clab/kinds/<device.platform.slug>.j2`: templates for Clab node entries, separate file for each `device.platform.slug` exported from NetBox
+* `interface_maps/<device.platform.slug>.j2`: templates for mappings between real interface names and interface names used by Containerlab

+This repository provides a small set of such templates as examples.
+To customize the way Containerlab topology file should be generated, you would need to change these templates as needed.
+For example, you might want to change `image` values depending on the `kind`.
+You can also add knew templates, if the platforms you have are not covered by the provided set of templates.
+In case a template for the needed `kind` already exists, but in NetBox you're using a different `device.platform.slug` value for it, you can either rename the template, or create a symbolic link to it with a new name.

+By default, `ntopex` searches for the template files in the current directory.
+You can provide a list of folders to search for the templates via `TEMPLATES_PATH` parameter in the [configuration file](#configuration-file), or use `--templates` argument.

 ## How to use